jbarnicle/lunr-server/README.md

 ## Running locally

 This is a refactor of the existing 18f/lunr-server it is forking from.
 I've left the original files in place for comparison purposes.
-T

 ### Todos: